cvnlab/nsddatapaper/README.md

 ================= Part 6 (Author: Ghislain St-Yves)

-The code for the neural network analyses shown in Figure 6 and Extended Data Figure 10 will be made available upon manuscript acceptance.
+The code for the neural network analyses shown in Figure 6 and Extended Data Figure 10 are available at https://github.com/styvesg/nsd.